 Client credentials

-To connect to Snowflake using OAuth 2.0 client credentials, you need your Snowflake client ID, access token URL, client secret, scope, and the access token.
+To connect to Snowflake using the OAuth 2.0 client credentials, you need the Snowflake account name, warehouse name, access token URL, client ID, client secret, scope, and access token.

 Configure the OAuth endpoint with the client credentials grant type and then create a security integration to get the authorization details.